zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 ### 5.1 The Critical Calculation

-A third sequential jump—whether from N to N+3, or a continuous lineage attempting N-2 → N+1—crosses the **Godzilla Threshold**.
+A third sequential jump, whether from N to N+3, or a continuous lineage attempting N-2 → N+1 crosses the **Godzilla Threshold**.

 ```
 THE GODZILLA THRESHOLD — SCALE RATIOS